nickdeveaux/nextflow_chatbot/README.md

 I also previously had a check on GPU to see which version of torch to install, but once I was able to fit the CPU-version into Railway, I realized I could make the code simpler by making it always use the most minimal requirements doc (not having to download Nvidia libs).

+Also, since I used Railway and local development, I removed my docker-compose.yml file to have one less thing to maintain.

 ### Compromises:

 I also was happy to have been able to put all my config in a .yaml, but then I realized Vercel only uses code in the front end directory, so I think in retrospect it might have been simpler to repeat my front-end config instead of trying to port it over from the yaml.